jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Link text provides its own context.**

-    Each link’s purpose is clear from the link’s text content (or image alt text if applicable) and its immediate context, ie, the previous heading, paragraph, list item, or table cell it is in.
+    Each link’s purpose is clear from the link’s text content (or image alt text, where applicable) and its immediate context, ie, the previous heading, paragraph, list item, or table cell it is in.

 *   **Language changes are marked up in the HTML.**